 Well, in sewing, there are items that were not originally intended for the craft of sewing, but they make wonderful marking tools.

-Here are four off-label marking tools that fit the bill:
+Here are three off-label marking tools that fit the bill:

 Who else goes nuts for a new box of crayons?!
 Raise your hands, please!